bskoric/simple-tweet-be-fon-master/README.md

-# simple-tweet
+# Simple-tweet

-**Simple tweet** is application created like student project on University of Belgrade, Faculty of Organizational Sciences, for exam Alati i metode softverskog inzenjerstva.
+**Simple tweet** is application created like student's project on University of Belgrade, Faculty of Organizational Sciences, for exam Alati i metode softverskog inzenjerstva.

 Professor: Dragan Đurić